Parts of Braces

 A metal ring that is cemented to your tooth and goes completely around your tooth.
 Bands provide a way to attach brackets to your teeth and are only used on the side or back teeth.

-The seal created by tooth colored orthodontic adhesive that holds your braces in place.
+The seal created by a tooth-colored orthodontic adhesive that holds your braces in place.

 A metal or ceramic brace bonded to your tooth that holds your archwire in place.